Scott Peters (politician): 2014

-Peters was reelected with 56.5% of the vote over Republican Denise Gitsham.

-2018

-Peters was reelected with 63.8% of the vote over Republican Omar Qudrat.

-2020

-Peters was reelected with 61.6% of the vote over Republican Jim DeBello.

 2022

 After his district changed to the 50th district, Peters was reelected with 62.8% of the vote over Republican Corey Gustafson.

 Tenure

 Peters supported reauthorizing the Violence Against Women Act in early 2013.
 In April of that year, he voted for the Cyber Intelligence Sharing and Protection Act, a bill that would allow federal intelligence agencies to share cybersecurity intelligence and information with private entities and utilities.
 Peters co-sponsored the BREATHE Act in March 2013.
 In May, he voted against repeal of the Patient Protection and Affordable Care Act (PPACA).
 The same year, he co-sponsored the Student Non-Discrimination Act.
 In October 2013, Peters was one of nine Democratic co-sponsors of HR3425, an unsuccessful proposal to delay any penalties under the PPACA until four months after the program's website was fully functional.
 As of late 2013, Peters had voted the same way as Republican Speaker of the House John Boehner nine of the 16 times that Boehner had cast a vote.

 In 2014, the U.S. Chamber of Commerce, a Republican-affiliated lobbying group, said Peters voted with the Chamber's position on key bills 69% of the time.
 Also in 2014, Peters said he would prefer that Congress develop a strategy to deal with climate change, but that in lieu of congressional action, he would support President Obama's moves to bypass Congress and look for an international climate change deal.

 Peters signed the Respect for Marriage Act in early 2015.
 Months later, the Supreme Court decided Obergefell v.
 Hodges, making the act de facto federal law.

 Peters co-sponsored the Safe Drinking Water Act Improved Compliance Awareness Act, which would have required lead in drinking water to be reported to the public.
 In June 2016, House Democrats staged a sit-in on the House floor to protest the lack of a vote on gun control.
 The Speaker pro tem, Ted Poe, declared the House was in recess, and the video feed to C-SPAN was shut off.
 But after a brief interruption, C-SPAN was able to broadcast the sit-in because Peters streamed the activity using his Periscope account.
 That same month, Peters voted in support of the DARK Act.

 In 2019, Peters sponsored the bipartisan Super Pollutants Act, which according to a press release from his office "aims to slow climate change by regulating black carbon, hydrofluorocarbons, and methane–some of the most potent greenhouse gases.
 These short-lived climate pollutants, also called super pollutants, are significantly more potent than carbon dioxide."

 In 2021, Peters voted against moving forward with the Build Back Better Act, leading to protest from environmentalist and progressive groups.